Music and Sound Design, MA

 Accommodation costs

 Whether you choose to live in halls of residence or rent privately, we can help you find what you're looking for.
-We have dedicated accommodation for postgraduate students (Devonport House) available from just £160 per person per week, with bills included.
+University accommodation is available from £126.35 per person per week (bills included), depending on your location and preferences.
 If you require more space or facilities, these options are available at a slightly higher cost.
-Students based at the Medway Campus can also reside in student halls in Chatham or rent privately in the local area.

-There is a range of financial support available to support your studies.
-This includes postgraduate loans, international scholarships, and options for current students and alumni to continue studying at the university.
 EU students may be eligible for a bursary to support their study.
 View our EU bursary to find out more.

+Discover more about grants, student loans, bursaries and scholarships.
 We also provide advice and support on budgeting, money management and financial hardship.

 Careers and placements